No Doubt: Musical style and influences

 No Doubt's musical style has been characterized as ska punk, ska, pop rock, new wave, alternative rock, pop-punk, reggae, reggae fusion, and punk rock.
 Some other genres the band has been described as include synth-pop, electropop, dancehall, third-wave ska, post-grunge, funk, and disco.
-Influences on the band's sound include The Police, Madness, The Specials, The Clash, Prince, and Blondie.

 The band's debut album blended the ska punk, alternative rock and new wave genres.
 However, the band utilized a punk rock sound in their second album The Beacon Street Collection and their third album Tragic Kingdom, although the latter incorporated pop-punk and alternative rock influences.
 They later shed their punk rock roots for the following album Return of Saturn, utilizing influences from new wave music and pop rock.

 The band completely altered their sound in their next album Rock Steady, incorporating Jamaican music influences from reggae fusion, rocksteady and dance-rock.
 However the band's comeback album Push and Shove blended pop rock, new wave music and dancehall; the English electronic bands New Order and Orchestral Manoeuvres in the Dark (OMD) were cited as key influences on the album.